From BR Bullpen

 Biographical Information

 Walker hit .588 as a high school senior.
 The Los Angeles Dodgers picked him in the 49th round of the 2009 amateur draft, two picks after Burch Smith.
-He went on to college instead of signing.
-He batted .327/.384/.518 with 9 home runs and 51 RBI in 61 games.
+He went on to college instead of signing, deciding to attend the University of South Carolina.
+As a freshman, he batted .327/.384/.518 with 9 home runs and 51 RBI in 61 games in 2010.
 He stepped it up in the 2010 College World Series, hitting .414/.469/.621 with 5 RBI and two home runs in seven games, leading South Carolina in average and slugging.
 He homered off Casey Harman then singled in the go-ahead run in a must-win 4-3 victory over Clemson in the semifinal.
 He was 4 for 9 in the two 2-1 wins over UCLA in the championship round.
 Walker wound up as the All-Tournament 1B for the Series, which South Carolina won.

 As a sophomore, Walker did better at the plate (.358/.438/.554, 21 2B, 64 R, 62 RBI in 69 G).
 He was among the Southeastern Conference leaders in doubles (tied for 5th), RBI (3rd behind Preston Tucker and Mike Zunino), runs (2nd to Zunino), hits (97, 2nd, one behind Zunino), home runs (10, tied for 5th) and total bases (150, 4th).
 He lost out All-SEC honors at 1B to Aaron Westlake.
 In the College World Series, he again shone, hitting .345/.400/.478 with four runs (though only 2 RBI) in five games despite a broken hamate bone in his left wrist.
 He was second on South Carolina in average, OBP and slugging and led in runs.
 In the final series, he was 4 for 9 against the University of Florida.
 With the first game of the finals tied at 1 in the 11th inning, he singled, stole second, took third on a Zunino error and scored on another error.
 He was again the All-Tournament pick at first base and South Carolina again won it all.